Dronworks/AWS-learning/Concepts.md

     ```
     sgr-0b64e9158a2304d03	| 22	| TCP	| 0.0.0.0/0	| launch-wizard-1
     ```
     Allows any ip from outside to connect to port 22.
-No 80 port are enabled, hence we cant see the webpage, althougt we installed the apache2.
+No 80 port are enabled, hence we cant see the webpage, although we installed the apache2.

     Example: **Outbound** RULE
     ```